 The temporary track has now extended to block the mainline.
 With the National Park line still unavailable due to overhead damage, the opportunity is being taken to do this while traffic is already interrupted.

-On January 22, 2015, a long-awaited move occurred with Sydney ballast motor 93u, KET 22 and Brisbane 71 moved from the ‘top shed’ aka the ‘Secondary Operations Building’ to the new south shed.
+A long-awaited move occurred with Sydney Ballast motor 93u, KET 22 and Brisbane 71 moved from the ‘top shed’ aka the ‘Secondary Operations Building’ to the new south shed.
 This is to make space for the imminent arrival of Y1 611, which is in near operational condition.
 (It will need minor work to make it fit for traffic.)

 93u and KET 22 have no motors/wiring and had to be towed / pushed, but Brisbane 71 was able to largely move itself under the careful control and supervision of the maintenance manager.
 99u and the Matador were used as tow/push vehicles.

 The eastern road was cleared to enable the fire contractors clear access with their EWP (Elevated Work Platform) to facilitate installation of a sprinkler system.

 Work has recently commenced on connecting the South Shed to the museum's main power supply.
 A trench has been excavated to allow ducting to be laid between the shed, and the No. 2 substation where 415v mains is available.

 More conduits have been laid and the trench extended towards the substation.

 A further series of conduits and a new power switch have been bolted to a nearby overhead pole, and the trench filled in.

 Meanwhile, cable trays have been installed inside the shed itself to allow for future wiring to run above ground, and reach the power box that's located on the highway side of the shed.

 Closer to No.2 Substation, a new trench was recently dug out to allow new conduits for the South Shed power supply to be laid.
 This was work was done within a few weeks and the trench has now been filled in